MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 1. To fix 'sloppy development' development slows down, some heavy handed 'agile' implementation focus on **[Process, Documentation and Planning](http://agilemanifesto.org/)**. (too subtle?)
 1. Lots of small problem solving per department ie **local optimizations rather then whole company** result in fragility.
 1. The estate is now a mess of **braided knots with value streams spread across multiple solutions**.
 This entire approach complects the whole system.
 This is the nature of a death star.
+1. Things like Branching become normal, doing CI on branches other than master (yet only having one db instance ...).
 1. **Just because dev stalled doesn't mean the business did!** it is literally impossible to meet the current businesses needs as development is now several months behind.
 1. Confidence in development drops, other **departments solve their own problems**.
 Nobody stops to think that this is crazy - its so normal.
 At this point there is no unified movement, its noise and conflict.
 Sure the road map is followed but rather than a crystal lattice you get an ants nest.

 {% include youtubePlayer.html id="rI8tNMsozo0" %}

+Getting rid of feature branches induces some serious cognitive dissonance.
+Maybe for another time ...
+{% include youtubePlayer.html id="h4DM-Wa0aDQ" %}

 # So Death Stars are bad ..
 Now what